dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

     # Uncomment line below then 'apt-get update' to enable 'apt-get source'
     #deb-src http://archive.raspbian.org/raspbian/ buster main contrib non-free rpi

 Raspberry has also made a dedicated `/etc/apt/sources.list.d/raspi.list` (which Debian doesn't have) and which needs to be edited too.
-There you should also replace every occurrences of the word `jessie` to `buster`.
-Additionally the word `staging` should be removed as this isn't available anymore.
+There you should also replace every occurrence of the word `jessie` to `buster`.
+Additionally, the word `staging` should be removed as this isn't available anymore.
 So the content of `/etc/apt/sources.list.d/raspi.list` should look like this

     deb http://archive.raspberrypi.org/debian/ buster main ui
     # Uncomment line below then 'apt-get update' to enable 'apt-get source'